gbarkerz/WinFormsMatchingGame/README.md

 **Keyboard**

 Tab key presses move keyboard focus between the grid and the buttons shown in the app.
 To move keyboard focus between the cards inside the grid, use the arrow keys.
 To turn two unmatched cards back over, either press Alt+B or the Enter key.

-It is recognized that the app needs work to explain to a player exactly how the game can be played with the keyboard.
-For example, there is no information in the game related to pressing the Enter key while keyboard focus is on a card in the grid.

 &nbsp;